prufrock123/Notes-Jan-2015/README.md

 # Office hours and one-on-one instruction

 A teacher or TA will be available Monday-Friday from 9 AM to 5 PM at minimum.
 During lab time, you can schedule one-on-one time with either of us.
-After hours, we may be available in the classroom or in HipChat, which we use for group communication.
+After hours, we may be available in the classroom or in Slack, which we use for group communication.

 # Holidays

 - Martin Luther King, Jr. Day - Monday, Jan 19th.
-- President's Day - Monday, Feb 16th.

 # Materials